tceron/capture_similarity_between_political_parties/data/README.md

+### Manifesto dataset

-The original datasets with annotations were downloaded from the  [Manifesto Project](https://manifesto-project.wzb.eu/) website.
+The original manifestos with annotations were downloaded from the  [Manifesto Project](https://manifesto-project.wzb.eu/) website.

-If you re-use this data, please cite the project as below:
+If you re-use this data, please use the citation:

 @article{manifesto,
     title = {Manifesto Corpus.
 Version: 2021.1},